Requirements

 5. Custom features

-Using the guidelines above, you are expected to propose, design and implement multiple features that solve a problem for your users.
+Using the guidelines above, you are expected to propose, design and implement multiple features that solve a problem for your users (see the Design thinking lecture for details).

-• Your application must manipulate and store some information related to your problem e.g., recipes for a cooking application, markdown documents for a journalling application.
+• Your application must manipulate and store some information related to your problem e.g., recipes for a cooking application, markdown documents for a journaling application.

 • Your functionality must be more complex than just simple CRUD operations. e.g., your recipe app should also generate a shopping list, or store user reviews of recipes, or suggest alternate ingredients.